Matmorcat/BigDataProcessing/README.md

  File                    | Description
  ----------------------- | -----------------------------------------------------------
-*histograms.png*         | A display of frequencies of values for both carpet and hardwood data *line_plots.png*         | A display of mean values for both carpet and hardwood data by feature
+*3d_scatter_plot.png*    | A display of data points for a set of three features from each dataset *histograms.png*         | A display of frequencies of values for both carpet and hardwood data *line_plots.png*         | A display of mean values for both carpet and hardwood data by feature